 Alcohol and cancer

-Did you know drinking too much alcohol can cause breast cancer?
-Alcohol consumption is responsible for approximately 830 cases of breast cancer each year and nearly 870 cases of bowel cancer in Australia each year.
-In fact, we now know that alcohol causes more than 3,200 cancer cases each year.
-Alcohol is proven to increase your risk of 7 different types of cancer including mouth, throat, oesophagus, stomach, bowel, liver and breast.
+Did you know drinking too much alcohol can cause breast and bowel cancers?
+In fact, we now know that alcohol causes more than 3,500 cancer cases each year.
+Alcohol is proven to increase your risk of 8 different types of cancer including mouth, pharynx, larynx, oesophagus, stomach, bowel, liver and breast.

 Did you know if you’ve had cancer, cutting down on alcohol can help prevent it from coming back?